Contact HPAC

 shirley.anderson@utdallas.edu

-Shirley Y. Anderson earned a Ph.D. in Higher Education Administration from the University of North Texas, a master’s in Higher Education and Supervision from the University of Houston, and a bachelor’s in Economics from The University of Texas at Austin.
+Dr. Anderson earned her Ph.D. in Higher Education Administration from the University of North Texas, a master’s degree in Higher Education and Supervision from the University of Houston, and a bachelor’s degree in Economics with minors in Spanish and Business Foundations from The University of Texas at Austin.

-Shirley served as a college advisor to an inner-city, biomedical sciences high school, assisting many low-income and first-generation students with college and financial aid information and application guidance.
-She joined the HPAC team in 2013.
+She began her career as a college advisor at a biomedical sciences high school, where she supported many students from first-generation and low-income backgrounds with college planning, financial aid guidance, and application assistance.
+Dr. Anderson joined the HPAC team in 2013.

 Thuy Luong — Advisor